Looks like your cart is empty. Compare Travel Backpacks

 First, fill a large sink or bathtub with cool to lukewarm water.
 By not using hot water, you’ll avoid burning yourself or damaging your pack.

-Add a gentle detergent or natural soap like Dr. Bronner’s Magic Soap (what we use on our own Outbreakers) to the water.
+Add a gentle detergent or natural soap like Dr. Bronner’s Magic Soap (what we use on our own Outbreakers) to the water or a little dish soap.
 If you use detergent, make sure it’s free of dyes, fragrances, and chemicals which could damage your bag or irritate your skin.
+You'll need less soap than you think.

 Wiping down your bag after a trip is always a good idea, but you shouldn’t do a full wash too often.
 Once or twice per year is plenty.
 Excessive washing can damage the bag and wear away its day-to-day water resistance.